lyquat/home/README.md

 <b>Lyquat</b><br/>
-The main app and mostly what users see.
+Main app and mostly what users see.
 Periodically converts dynamic pages to static HTML/JS equivalents

 <b>Lyquat_queries</b><br/>
 Small dynamic app used for JSON search & the "query" feature